serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 A simple `pipenv check` or `npm audit` in the pipeline will fail if any known vulnerabilities are present in the packages used by the application.

 It is important to note that it may not be practical to enforce a zero tolerance policy on all potential security issues.
 Naturally any issue that presents a risk should be removed; however developers may be left with issues that present minimal or unproven risks, or an issue that can only be exploited in peculiar scenarios unlikely to be present in the application.
-Such issues may be explicitely ignored through command-line arguments, provided they have been reviewed and understood.
+Such issues may be explicitly ignored through command-line arguments, provided they have been reviewed and understood.

 ## Static Analysis